Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/home.md

 - **Image Analysis**: Guidelines and workflows for analyzing microscopy data, including available software tools and best practices.

-- **OMERO**: Documentation on using our OMERO system for data storage, organization, and sharing.
+- **OMERO**: Documentation on using OMERO for data storage, organization, and sharing.

 ## Getting Started